Brands and Horns

 What Brand?

-For vintage horns there are basically 4 major brands to consider: Conn, King, Selmer and Martin, with Conn and Selmer leading the pack.
+For vintage horns there are 4 common major brands to consider: Conn, King, Selmer and Martin, with Conn and Selmer leading the pack.
 Over the years and through many mergers and buyouts Selmer and Conn are now one company.
 There are some very decent Bueshcer horns for great prices out there too.

 King Baritones are relatively cheap as well and sound very nice.
 King saxophones generally are a bit brighter and years ago were the standard among “rock” saxophonists in the early days.

 There are many great lesser known horns out there as well, low Bb Bueschers are beautiful horns and Couf (made by Keilwerth) produced good baritones in the ’70s.
-Artsits such as Glenn Wilson and Tim Price have played them.
+Artists such as Glenn Wilson and Tim Price have played them.

 Low A or Low Bb?

 Some swear by low A horns and some swear against them.
 The way I see it, everyone who uses a Low A essentially just wants that extra note.
-I have not come across anyone yet that plays a Low A because of the way it sounds.
+I have not come across too many players that play a Low A because of the way it sounds.
 I don’t think the Low Bb players dislike having an extra note, they are simply not willing to sacrifice anything for it.
 The Low A definitely weakens the power of the low end of the horn.
 From a business perspective one could argue that you need a low A for when Broadway shows, recording sessions (jingles) or big band charts call for it.
-Personally, I’d rather have the entire range of the horn sound better, then be able to hit another note ( Click here to read how to make an extension for your low Bb horn!).
+Personally, I’d rather have the entire range of the horn sound better, than be able to hit another note ( Click here to read how to make an extension for your low Bb horn!).
 That being said, I do have a Low A baritone in the closet should I ever need it.

 Kenny Berger made the following comment, which I found helpful in explaining the issue: